 or not a development should be allowed to take place.

-Rural Exceptions Policy - A policy which allows affordable housing developments to take place on pre-allocated sites in rural areas.
+Rural Exceptions Policy - A policy that allows affordable housing developments to take place on pre-allocated sites in rural areas.
 This is aimed

 at providing reasonably priced accommodation for those in poverty.

-Section 106 Agreement - This is a legal treaty which specifies whether or not additional construction may be carried out once the initial
+Section 106 Agreement - This is a legal treaty that specifies whether or not additional construction may be carried out once the initial

 construction phase has started.
 Section 106 agreements are made between developers and local authorities.